Michael-Lizzio/CalendarAssistant/README.md

 This program is connected to your email and google calendar and allow communication via a Telegram bot.
+It captures data from emails and other sources to be filtered by ChatGPT and be added to your calendar when confirmed through telegram.